herbertli/Gravitational_Voronoi/README.md

     }
     ```

-A special note on the player rotation protocol - although multiple games are played during one competition (number of games equals number of players), the client needs to complete step `1-3` once only.

-The client should check if the most recent update has the `game_over == true`, and if so, the client should treat all future updates as updates for a new game.
-It might be helpful to take a look at how the sample client handles rotation if the description is not clear enough.
+6. When the game over flag is true, every client receives a game update message saying the current round has ended. *You do not need to complete steps `1-3` again!* Instead, client should reset itself and treat all future updates as updates for a new game.
+Note that if your client is going first, you will receive a game update message from the server in which the moves array is empty.
+After you receive such message, send your move to the server.
+It might be helpful to take a look at how the sample client handles rotation if you are still confused.

 ## Running the game without display

-To run the game without the display, run the server with:
+To run the game without the display, run the game server with:

 ```
 python3 voronoi_game.py <number-of-stones> <number-of-players> <host-ip> <port>